Skip to main content

 • Be adaptable and responsive to changing requirements.

-Agile is an iterative process to develop software where the length of an iteration could be minimum a week and maximum upto a month.
+Agile is an iterative process to develop software where the length of an iteration could range from a week to a month.

 A working software or a product increment will be produced at the end of an iteration so that the stakeholders can review and provide feedback frequently to make the software better and better through the upcoming iterations.